pulp-platform/hero-sdk/README.md

 ```

 # Additional information
-For additional information on how to build the host Linux system, customize the Buildroot root filesystem (e.g. installing your SSH keys) etc. visit the corresponding [HOWTO webpage](https://iis-people.ee.ethz.ch/~vogelpi/hero/software/host/zynqlinux/).
+For additional information on how to build the host Linux system, customize the Buildroot root filesystem (e.g. installing your SSH keys) etc. visit the corresponding [HOWTO webpage][Zynqlinux HowTo].

 # Issues and troubleshooting
 If you find problems or issues during the build process, you can take a look at the troubleshooting [page](FAQ.md) or you can directly open an [issue](https://github.com/pulp-platform/hero-sdk/issues) in case your problem is not a common one.